Kaifungamedev/save-load-in-python/README.md

-# simple save load in python
+# a save load system in python
+<br> warning very messy